 This page has links to the MusicNet dataset and Python tutorials showing how to load and use the dataset.

-For non-Python users, we distribute MusicNet in the HDF5 format.
-For the HDF5 release, you will need to download an HDF5 parser for your language of choice.
+(HDF5) The HDF5 version of MusicNet requires an HDF5 parser for your language of choice.
 The data is organized into 330 groups, one for each song, under headings "/id_<MusicNet ID>".
 Each group contains a "data" dataset (a CArray containing the audio signal) and a "labels" dataset (a Table of labels).

-Here are some tutorials for getting started with MusicNet.
+Here are some tutorials for getting started with MusicNet in Python.
 You can browse these tutorials using the Html viewer, or download the notebook and run it yourself using Jupyter.
 Some of the tutorials additionally depend on TensorFlow, scikit-learn, and matplotlib.